Application Flow Control and Control Structures in C#

 Have a play by changing the value of X and seeing which code block is executed.

-If you only have ONE statement to be executed, like in our example, you can omit the braces, but if you have more than one statement you will need the braces.
-This can make the code a little easier to read, but some consider it bad form.
+If you only have ONE statement to be executed, like in our example, you can omit the braces, but if you have more than one statement, you will need the braces.
+This can make the code easier to read, but some consider it bad form.

 C#